scailfin/flowserv-core/docs/source/serial.rst

           worker: 'worker identifier'

 The configuration for the serial workflow engine is expected to be stored in a file that is accessible via the the storage volume that is associated with the workflow engine.
 This file is either a JSON or YAML file with the type being determined by the file key suffix (`.json`` for JSON files and ``.yml`` or ``.yaml`` for YAML files).
-The relative file key for the configuration file is specified via the environment variable *SERIAL_ENGINE_CONFIG*.
+The relative file key for the configuration file is specified via the environment variable *FLOWSERV_SERIAL_ENGINECONFIG*.
 If the variable is not set the default workers and storage volume are used for workflow execution.

 Workflow Configuration
 ----------------------